 — George Orwell, “London Letter” (December 1944), in Partisan Review (Winter 1945)

 Orwell had accompanied tuberculosis for almost a decade, which is why he repeatedly had lung problems (but he also reported problems with a lung in childhood) and made cures in various sanatoriums.
 At the University College Hospital in London, he married Sonia Brownell, who was 15 years younger and employed as an editorial assistant at Horizon magazine by his friend Cyril Conolly.
 A few days before his planned departure to Switzerland, he suffered a pulmonary hemorrhage on which he died on the night of 21 January 1950 at the age of 46.

 In 1996, Orwell received the Hugo Award for his novel Animal Farm posthumously, an award for science fiction literature.

-At yovisto you can learn more about George Orwell in the BBC documentary ‘George Orwell: A Life in Pictures‘.
+At yovisto academic video search you can learn more about George Orwell in the BBC documentary ‘George Orwell: A Life in Pictures‘.

 References and further Reading: